jrnold/census-postgres/README.md

 For comments, or if you are interested in assisting, please feel free to contact me at Lee.Hachadoorian@gmail.com

-These scripts are released under the GNU General Public License.
+These scripts are released under the MIT License.